filakhtov/gentoo-use-docs/dev-lang/python.md

 It is recommended to enable this flag on systems that have the `-O3` optimization option set in the `CFLAGS` and/or the `CXXFLAGS`.
 See the [Gentoo bug #50309](https://bugs.gentoo.org/50309) for more information.

-### ipv6
-Passes the `--enable-ipv6` option to the configure script.
-This will enable IPv6 protocol support in the Python networking code.

-The flag should only be enabled on systems that participate in IPv6-capable networks.

 ### ncurses
 Enables the `_curses`, the `_curses_panel` and the dependent Python modules.
 These modules provide an interface for portable advanced terminal handling using the `ncurses` library.
 They also provide window management like functionality in a terminal.
 If the flag is disabled, add these modules to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to avoid installing them.